isomerpages/moe-bartleysec/_our-signature-programmes/Student Leadership.md

 **Student Council 2023** <br>

-On 6 March 2023, we had our Student Council Investiture.
+6 March, we had our Student Council Investiture.

 The 25th Student Council Executive Committee handed over their roles and responsibilities to the 26th Student Councill Executive Committee.